Breast Cancer Statistics

 - More than 2.8 million women with a history of breast cancer live in the United States.

-- An estimated 231,840 new cases of invasive breast cancer are expected to be diagnosed in 2015 in women in the United States.
+- In 2016, an estimated 246,660 new cases of invasive breast cancer are expected to be diagnosed in women in the U.S.

 - About 1 in 8 American women (12%) will develop invasive breast cancer over the course of her lifetime.

 - Caucasian women are slightly more likely to develop breast cancer than African-American women.
 However, in women under 45, breast cancer is more common in African-American than Caucasian women.

 - The risk of developing and dying from breast cancer is lower in Asian, Hispanic and Native-American women.